 Hope Alliance Services Overview

 All services provided at Hope Alliance are free and confidential.
+All services are available in both Spanish and English.

 If you are in immediate danger, please call 911.
 Otherwise, our 24-hour crisis hotline is answered seven days a week, 365 days a year.
 The hotline is the first step in seeking help for sexual assault and domestic violence.
-Our hotline advocates can provide crisis intervention, help you create a safety plan, prepare to leave when the time is right, find emergency shelter, help you access counseling and legal advocacy, arrange for a SANE exam, and provide you with referrals to other resources in the community.
+Our hotline advocates can provide crisis intervention, help you create a safety plan, prepare you to leave when the time is right, find emergency shelter, help you access counseling and legal advocacy, arrange for a SANE exam, and provide you with referrals to other resources in the community.

 No appointment necessary for immediate face-to-face crisis intervention and advocacy services.
 Call the 24-hours crisis hotline at 1-800-460-7233 for more information.